 Statistics published by the World Health Organization postulate that 1.2 million people suffer from HIV/AIDS in Ethiopia.
-In addition, Centers for Disease Control and Prevention states that HIV infection is the third most common cause of death in Ethiopia, contributing to seven percent of total deaths in the country.
-AIDS is an important cause for concern due to its manifold mechanisms of transmission.
+In addition, Centers for Disease Control and Prevention states that HIV infection is the third most common cause of death in Ethiopia, contributing to 7% of total deaths in the country.
+AIDS is an important cause of concern due to its manifold mechanisms of transmission.
 Children may risk contracting the viral infection if their mothers had the virus at the time of childbirth.

 AIDS prevention strategies should focus on raising awareness about the methods of transmission.
 Provisions should be made to subsidize preventive measures such as contraception and sterile needles.

 - Rotaviral Diarrhea

 To provide context to the devastating effects of this variant of diarrhea, Dr. Adamasu Kesetebirhan, Minister of Health in Ethiopia states that, “Diarrhea takes the lives of more than 38,500 Ethiopian children under five each year, rotavirus being responsible for close to two-thirds of the deaths.”
 The virus spreads rapidly among children and is especially pernicious because of its ease of transmission.

 The rotavirus responsible for this type of diarrhea causes severe dehydration and fever.
 Currently, measures are being implemented throughout Ethiopia to distribute rotavirus vaccines in an attempt to reduce the prevalence of this condition.